hirosystems/docs/docs/platform/create-chainhook.md

 ![Create Projects](./images/chainhook-create-project.jpeg)

-You'll see a navigation bar with two tabs, Contracts, and Chainhook.
-Select Chainhook to create a new chainhook.
+You'll see a navigation bar with two tabs, Contracts, and Chainhooks.
+Select Chainhooks to create a new chainhook.

 ![Create Chainhook Window](./images/chainhook-select-chainhook-tab.jpeg)